 - Damaged parking permits must be returned to the Parking Services in order to get a replacement at no cost.

 - Any person who finds or gains possession of a lost, stolen, forged or altered permit and uses the permit to park on campus and will be subject to a fine of $55.00 and possible forfeiture of parking privileges, possible disciplinary action and subject to the appeals process.

-NSU Campus Police may use a vehicle immobilizer to prohibit a vehicle from being moved.
+NSU University Police may use a vehicle immobilizer to prohibit a vehicle from being

 Violations which may prompt the use of a vehicle immobilizer:

 - Unsuccessful attempts to contact owners with repeated parking violations and/or five (5) or more unpaid parking citations.